SciML/Surrogates.jl/docs/src/kpls.md

-# KPLS and KPLSK Surrogate Tutorial
+# KPLS and KPLSK surrogate tutorial

 Full anisotropic Kriging fits one correlation scale per input coordinate, so a `d`-dimensional problem needs a `d`-dimensional likelihood maximization.
 That search